benj2468/parsley-lsp/README.md

 This Language Server works for parsley files.
 It has the following language features:

-- Diagnostics regenerated on each file change or configuration change
+- Diagnostics, regenerated on each file change (save)
 - Linking to external files
+- Syntax highlighting for better development experience
+- Code Completion for NonTerminals, both those in standard library, and those defined by the user

 ## Structure